Nap mats will be assigned to each child and cleaned daily.

 Morning drop offs will be staggered and families will be requested to bring their own pen.

-Both adult & child should approach the school with a mask on their face, but when the child is escorted into school, will be able to take off this face covering and engage in their day mask free.
+Both adult & child should approach the school with a mask on their face, but when the child is escorted into school, they will be able to take off this face covering while outside.
+Mask wearing inside will be required in order to lower the exposure risk for dour teachers.
+If a child begins to exhibit signs of illness, mask wearing will be required both inside & out and the family will be notified to pick up.

 Upon arrival, there will be a health check station for children to have their temperature taken and to receive a 'squirt' of hand sanitizer by their teacher.